 They lied to Congress.

-You know, Comey came out today and he was saying, you know, the Trump campaign should be lucky, should be lucky that they had uh an informant in the campaign, as they like to call it, or spy as as I like to call it, somebody who is reporting back information on them.
+You know, Comey came out today, and he was saying, you know, the Trump campaign should be lucky, should be lucky that they had an informant in the campaign, as they like to call it, or spy, as I like to call it, somebody who is reporting back information on them.

-If you were so concerned that somebody was gonna try to penetrate the campaign, your duty and obligation, your duty and obligation to a candidate for the presidency of the United States would be to report that to them, to give them a defensive briefing and let them know, hey, we have some concerns.
+Like Congressman Jordan said, if you were so concerned that somebody was going to try to penetrate the campaign, your duty and obligation, your duty and obligation to a candidate for the presidency of the United States would be to report that to them, to give them a defensive briefing and let them know, hey, we have some concerns.

 And then they met again with senior Obama officials.